verhovsky/books-futures-explained/src/0_Introduction.md

 not in the context of any specific runtime.

 Secondly, I've always found small runnable examples very exiting to learn from.
-Thanks to Mdbook the examples can even be edited and explored further.
+Thanks to [Mdbook][mdbook] the examples can even be edited and explored further.
 It's all code that you can download, play with and learn from.

 We'll and end up with an understandable example including a `Future`